 Erik Vermeulen is passionate about “Governance Tomorrow”.
 Governance Tomorrow means understanding what kind of environment maximizes opportunities for success and sustainable growth.
 The term “environment” is used to refer to all of the different places, organizations and communities where we live, work and learn.
 Governance Tomorrow is about identifying the building blocks of an environment that can increase people’s creativity, productivity and fulfillment.

-This panel session aims to engage Technology Transfers experts from across the world to discuss their best practice techniques.
+This panel session aims to engage Technology Transfer experts from across the world to discuss their best practice techniques.
 Often, best practice techniques are discussed over relatively narrow geographical or cultural regions.
 This panel aims to take a much broader view, encompassing a global view of best practice techniques.
 The broad range of panel members will allow for discussions of geographical and cultural differences between regions based on first hand experiences.

 The objective of this session is not to create a “one size fits all” best practice answer, but to develop ideas and a selection of methods which can be implemented as appropriate.